 It helps your muscles, nerves, and immune system work right.
 People with hepatitis C are more likely to run low on vitamin D, which we often get from sunlight.
-If your blood levels are under 30 ng/mL, research suggests that vitamin D supplements may help prevent further liver damage from hep C. But if your levels are normal, there’s no proof that the extra vitamin D will help.
+If your blood levels are under 30 ng/mL, research suggests that vitamin D supplements may help prevent further liver damage from hep C (although more evidence is needed).
+But if your levels are normal, there’s no proof that the extra vitamin D will help.
 If you think you may need more, your doctor will do a blood test to check if you do, and how much.

 This ancient exercise combines deep breathing, stretching, poses, and meditation.
 It can relieve stress and, in turn, help you better manage any pain or treatment side effects.
 Check with your doctor first, and let your yoga teacher know you have hepatitis C. While yoga is very safe, some poses may be dangerous if your liver is swollen.